William C. Weldon: Early life and education

-He was born in Brooklyn, New York.
+Weldon was born in Brooklyn, New York.
 His parents were a Broadway stagehand and a costume designer.
 He received a Bachelor of Arts degree in biology from Quinnipiac University in 1971.

 Career

-He spent his entire working life at Johnson & Johnson.
-He joined the company as a sales representative for the McNeil Pharmaceutical division in 1971 and eventually became the head of Johnson & Johnson's Ethicon Endo-Surgery business in 1992.
+Weldon joined Johnson & Johnson as a sales representative for the McNeil Pharmaceutical division in 1971 and eventually became the head of Johnson & Johnson's Ethicon Endo-Surgery business in 1992.
 He became the head of Johnson & Johnson's pharmaceutical operations in 1998 and then became the company's chief executive officer (CEO) in 2002.
 As CEO, Weldon engineered some of the largest acquisitions in the company's history including the purchase of Alza and Pfizer's consumer-health product line.

-In 2009, he earned a total compensation of $22,830,834, which included a base salary of $1,802,500, a cash bonus of $12,831,146, stock awards of $2,762,532, option awards of $5,238,069, and other compensation of $196,587.
 In 2011, The New York Times named him on its list of "The Worst C.E.O.'s of 2011" for the increased number of Johnson & Johnson product recalls under his leadership.
 Additionally, as of 2013, his story was a case study at the Leadership & Corporate Accountability course at Harvard Business School.

 In Weldon's first full year as the company's CEO, total revenues increased from $32.3 billion to $36.3 billion and net earnings from $5.7 billion to $6.6 billion.
 In 2011, his last full year as CEO, revenues were $44.7 billion and net earnings were $9.7 billion.

 Weldon retired as chairman of Johnson & Johnson on December 28, 2012, and was reported to receive $143.5 million in retirement pay.